devpython88/nova.h/DOC.md

 - `NovaInputDevice::mouseButtonUp(int)`: Mouse not being pressed
 - `int NovaInputDevice::getScrollEx()`: Get mouse scroll in integer
 - `float NovaInputDevice::getScroll()`: Get mouse scroll in floating point.

+## Input Manager
+Nova has an INput manager
+if you do not know wat an Input manager is, basically it is a little library of key bindings and mouse bindings.

+How to use:
+Constructor: ()

+Adding key binds: {instance}.bindKey(identifer: str, code: int) Adding mouse binds: {instance}.bindMouse(identifier: str, code: int)

+Checking bindings:
+`.held(identifer)`: Check if binding held `.hit(identifer)`: Check if binding hit `.up(identifer)`: Check if binding not hit